chrisvwx/taxFoo.jl/README.md

 [taxfoundation.org](https://taxfoundation.org/data/all/federal/historical-income-tax-rates-brackets/)
 and other sources, this package provides a few tools to inspect historical US income tax brackets and standard deductions.
-The initial goal of this package was the following rough visualizations of tax rates back to 1862.
+The initial goal was the following rough visualizations of tax rates back to 1862.
 The code and data were put together into a Julia package to show how the plots were produced.
 There may be errors; use with caution!